How to Save Costs with Small LLMs

 Real‑World Example

-A fintech startup deployed a 7B‑parameter LLaMA variant on an internal GPU server for customer support summarization.
-They replaced API calls to a large cloud model, cutting inference costs by over 90% while maintaining similar summarization quality.
-This is a common pattern across industries adopting open, efficient models.
+A fintech startup deployed a 7B‑parameter open‑source model on an internal GPU server for customer support summarization.
+They replaced API calls to a flagship cloud model, cutting inference costs by over 90% while maintaining similar summarization quality on their narrow domain.
+This is a common pattern across industries adopting open, efficient models — and one we've seen reproduced across published case studies, though exact savings depend heavily on volume and the baseline API tier.

 When to Use vs When NOT to Use Small LLMs